 41. Cheer on the Tampa Bay Rays

 Calling all baseball fans!
 Enjoy a classic ballgame date cheering on the Tampa Bay Rays in St. Pete.
-Save this idea for the future when in-person attendance for games resumes.
-In the meantime, you can tune in from home.

 42. Join a local food tour